John Piper (artist): Later life

-In 1966 Walter Hussey, the Dean of Chichester Cathedral, commissioned Piper to produce a tapestry to enliven the dark area around the high altar of the cathedral.
-Piper had designed the cope presented to Hussey when he left his previous post in 1955, and for Chichester he produced a very brightly coloured tapestry with an abstract design of the Holy Trinity flanked by the Elements and by the Evangelists.
-Although the tapestry received a mixed, mostly negative, reaction from the public, Piper was commissioned to create a set of clerical vestments to complement the work in 1967.
-Piper also created tapestries for Hereford Cathedral and Llandaff Cathedral in Cardiff.

 Piper made working visits to south Wales in both 1936 and 1939, and from 1943 to 1951, he made an annual painting trip to Snowdonia.
 He did not paint in the Welsh mountains after 1951 but did visit, and painted in Aberaeron in 1954.
-Piper's Snowdonia paintings and drawings were exhibited in New York in September 1947 and in May 1950, on both occasions at Curt Valentin's Buchholz Gallery.
+Piper's Snowdonia paintings and drawings were exhibited in New York in September 1947 and in May 1950, on both occasions at Curt Valentin's Galerie Buchholz.
 The former show was Piper's first large solo show in the United States.

-For the Festival of Britain in 1951, the Arts Council of Great Britain commissioned Piper to create a large mural, The Englishman's Home, which consisted of 42 plywood panels and depicted dwellings ranging from cottages to castles.
-The mural was displayed in a large open porch on the South Bank festival site.
+For the Festival of Britain in 1951, the Arts Council of Great Britain commissioned Piper to create a large mural, The Englishman's Home, which consists of 42 plywood panels and depicted dwellings ranging from cottages to castles.
+The mural was displayed in a large open porch on the South Bank site for the duration of the festival.
+Not on public display for many years, in 2022 it was announced that the Rothschild Foundation has acquired the mural for Waddesdon Manor.
 Later in the 1950s, Piper produced pioneering designs for furnishing fabrics for Arthur Sanderson & Sons Ltd and David Whitehead Ltd, as part of a movement to bring art and design to the masses.
 He also designed a number of dust jackets for books, frequently depicting both natural and architectural forms, often in a state of decay, within theatrical framing.

+Piper was commissioned to design a number of large-scale mosaic works for public spaces in the early 1960s, working with Dennis M. Williams on their manufacture and installation.
+The first was installed in the entrance lobby of Graham Dawbarn's newly built BBC Television Centre in White City, London in 1960.
+Made from thousands of glost-fired ceramic tesserae, it is vibrantly colorful and entirely abstract.
+At the same time Piper worked on a second vivid abstract mosaic commissioned for the foyer of John Madin's newly constructed Chamber of Commerce and Industry Building in Birmingham, completed the same year.
+In 1961, Piper finished his mural of the Meeting at Emmaus for the east wall of the newly built St Paul's Church in Harlow New Town in Essex.
+All three can still be seen in situ as of 2024.

+In 1962, Piper's 250ft mural for the porte cochère of Watson House, a laboratory complex in Fulham built 1959–1961 for the North Thames Gas Board, was unveiled.
+Entitled ‘The Spirit of Energy’, the mural consists of 32 fibreglass panels manufactured in partnership with Gillespie and Manzaroli Associates.
+They permit a contrast between opacity and translucence that allows for a closer interpretation of Piper's abstract designs in gouache than more traditional materials might.
+Vacated in the 1980s, Watson House lay empty for over a decade until it was redeveloped for residential and commercial purposes in the late 1990s.
+It was renamed the Piper Building in honour of the artist on completion.
+The building and its murals were Grade II listed in 2022.